 It’s late October 2017.
 The eve of my departure from Cyprus has arrived.

 In the weeks since Annie and I confirmed our housesit, I have been at the centre of a whirlwind of activity.
 Leaving home for three months (and hopefully longer) takes a lot of planning – especially when you are travelling with a dog.
-Not only were there travel plans to be made but the apartment had to be prepared for being left for a long period – and there were so many people to try to meet up with to say goodbye to (some of whom I suspect I may never see again).
+Not only were there travel plans to be made but the apartment had to be prepared for being left for a long period.
+There were also so many people to try to meet up with to say goodbye to (some of whom I suspect I may never see again).

 Eddie also had to be prepared.
 She had never been in a flight crate or on a plane and gets petrified at anything new.
 All this and trying to carry on working and also starting to think about what happens at the end of my three month assignment with Annie.